Ah, tie-in movies, one of my guilty pleasures. In the best case scenario they’re a mixed blessing, a downright curse for most fans.

 Often dubbed “the worst director alive” (he’s not), I’m not gonna bother to individually list every videogame inspired movie directed by our German friend, cause it’s not worth the time, yours and mine.
 But hey, if he wants to have a boxing match with me, I’m available!
 In a span of five years (2004-2009), as a way of avoiding paying taxes in his homecountry, he directed:

 - House of the Dead – a mediocre zombie movie with an awful cast and random sequences from the videogame spliced in.
-There is also a sequel – strangely enough not directed by Uwe – which has nothing to do with the game series.
+There is also a sequel – strangely enough not directed by Uwe – which has even less to do with the game series.
 I didn’t bother to see it.

-- In the Name of the King – supposedly a tie-in with the Dungeon Siege RPG but, naturally, it has nothing to do with the game.
+- In the Name of the King – supposedly a tie-in with the Dungeon Siege RPG but, naturally, has nothing to do with the game.
 Awful cast, boring plot.

 - Bloodrayne – a confusing mess of vampiric sequences who, at least, tried to have something to do with the original material.
 Along with the usual Udo Kier, there’s Ben “paycheck please” Kinglsey and Meat Loaf.
 That should tell you all you need to know.
 I also found out Uwe directed TWO sequels, so there’s more movies than actual games.
 Sorry man, don’t count me in to watch them, tut mir leid.